Zweibach/text/Hydrus/Hydrus Help Docs/05_searchingAndSorting.md

 Hydrus will treat a space the same way as an underscore when searching so the query `hydrus network` will find files tagged with `hydrus network` and `hydrus_network`.

 Tags will be searchable by all its siblings.
-If there's a sibling for `large` -> `huge` then the query `large` will find files tagged with either.
+If there's a sibling for `large` -> `huge` then the query `large` will find files tagged with either and so will a search for `huge`.
 This goes for the whole sibling chain, no matter how deep or a tag's position in it.

 ### System predicates
-Tags are intended to tell you about content in the file and unlike tags are assigned by Hydrus itself based on file attributes.
-System predicates on the other hand deals with the files themselves for the most part: How big a file is, resolution, number of pixels, sound or no sound, number of tags assigned to the file, time imported, and quite a few other things.
+Tags are intended to tell you about content in the file while system predicates on the other hand deals with the files themselves for the most part: How big a file is, resolution, number of pixels, sound or no sound, number of tags assigned to the file, time imported, and quite a few other things.
 System predicates are the things prefixed with `system:` in the window that appear when you click in the search box.

 ### OR searching
 Hydrus supports OR searching, aka searching for two or more tags and presenting all files that have at least one of the tags.
 For example the query `red eyes` OR `green eyes` will present you with files that are tagged with red eyes or green eyes or both.